Refinitiv/Real-Time-SDK/CSharp/Eta/Applications/Examples/WatchlistConsumer/readme.txt

 Specifying the -at option configures the token used for UserAuthn Authentication.
 This should be used in place of a userName.
-This token is retrieved from a token generator, and passed to Refinitiv Real-Time Distribution, which will verify the token against a token validator.
+This token is retrieved from a token generator, and passed to LSEG Real-Time Distribution, which will verify the token against a token validator.
 For more information about the UserAuthn Authentication feature, please see the Developers guide and the UserAuthn Authentication guide.